AtreyaSh/crossEntropy/README.md

-# Exploring Deep Learning with TensorFlow

-## Utility of Cross-Entropy for Fuzzy/Soft Classification
+# Utility of Cross-Entropy for Fuzzy/Soft Classification

 Within the field of deep learning, there exist various cost functions which essentially provide a gradient to train a deep learning model.
 Different cost functions are useful for different purposes.
 Deep learning tasks can typically be classified into classification and regression tasks.